 Photos: Top Left – Marc Davis sketches show scenes for Pirates of the Caribbean.
 Top Right – Marc Davis, Walt Disney and fellow Disney Legend Mary Blair join creative forces on It’s a Small World.
 Bottom Left – Marc Davis’ original drawing for the iconic show finale of Pirates of the Caribbean.
-Bottom Right – Marc’s office at the Walt Disney Studios.
+Bottom Right – Marc’s office at the Walt Disney Studios. *Photos courtesy of The Walt Disney Company and the estate of Marc Davis.

 1. Artistic Training Kansas City Art Institute